jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

     f(A, B, C, D) = m1 + m2 + m5 + m8 + m13 + m14 + m15

-The only type of basic gate you may use for this problem is an OR gate.
+The only type of basic gate you may use for this problem is OR gates.
-Apart from the OR gate, you may only use a decoder, splitters, constants, power, and ground.
+Apart from the OR gate, you may only use decoders, splitters, constants, power, and ground.

 3. Bit counting [5]
 ~~~~~~~~~~~~~~~~~~~